vs-sat-dev/Reinforcement-Learning-from-scratch-CartPole/README.md

 Information about the environment can be found here https://gym.openai.com/envs/CartPole-v0/

-To make decisions I use a simple Feed-Forward neural network and Q-learning algorithm.
+To make decisions I used a simple Feed-Forward neural network and Q-learning algorithm.

 Three consecutive runnings give the following results: